PhilipHarries/apinate/README.md

 # Configuration-driven arbitrary APIs

 *apinate* is a simple HTTP API that can be configured to run any back end script or command and display the output in a variety of formats.
+It runs as a single binary, and is driven by a single configuration file.

+*apinate* can output JSON, YAML or plain text, and can output configurably templated HTML.

+*apinate* is the simplest and easiest way of spinning up a functional API.

 ### Caution